 Periodic cleaning and the occasional descaling to remove unavoidable deposits are recommended.
 Those who say that manufacturers don’t make anything ‘like they used to’ just don’t pay as much attention to their appliances.

-Some manual machines may only reach a pressure of 8 bars.
-That’s enough to make espresso but not top-quality espresso; 9 bars is the minimum you should accept on your new espresso machine if you care about taste at all.
+Some manual espresso machines may only reach a pressure of 8 bars.
+That’s enough to make espresso but not top-quality espresso; 9 bars is the minimum you should accept on your new one if you care about taste at all.

 Does this mean you should get the priciest one out there?
 Of course not.